superstrong/who-is-out/README.md

 # Who is Out

+Invite out@yourdomain.com to your out-of-office calendar event (sick, vacation, off-site, etc.) to easily, automatically roll it to a shared calendar, email digest, and chat notification.

 No more pestering your coworkers repeatedly about an upcoming vacation or forgetting to tell people about a doctor appointment because you "added it to your calendar" and forgot about it.

-This set of Google Apps Scripts:
+This Google Apps Script:

-- Automatically creates an shared calendar of who and when everyone will be out of office
+- Creates a shared calendar of who and when everyone will be out of office
 - Emails your team a daily digest aggregating out-of-office time for the next few weeks
-- Sends a daily notification to a webhook of your choice with today's scheduled out-of-office time -- e.g., ping a [Zapier](https://zapier.com) webhook, relay it to [Slack](https://slack.com)
+- Sends a daily notification to a webhook (i.e., Slack) of your choice with today's scheduled out-of-office time
-- Does this **for as many distinct groups as you want.** Use one for the whole company, or break things out into functional groups.
+- Does this **for as many distinct groups as you want.** Use one for a small company, or break things out into teams and functional groups.
     - Matches users who are indirect/nested group members of the parent group (e.g., "group" -> "subgroup" -> "user")

 ## Usage